Where is the Script to Screen office?

 Can I send you my script to read/assess/pass on to a filmmaker?

-Unfortunately, Script to Screen does not accept unsolicited scripts and are not in the position to offer feedback notes unless you are a participant in one of our contestable programmes.
-The New Zealand Writer’s Guild offer script assessing/reading services if you are a member and the New Zealand Film Commission website has a great resource on Scriptwriting Pathways and common story problems you might be facing which you can view here.
+Unfortunately, Script to Screen does not accept unsolicited scripts and are not in a position to offer feedback notes unless you are a participant in one of our contestable programmes.
+However, we have a Script Development Service where you can pay for expert advice from experienced script developers.
+You can read about our curated list of developers here.

 I’m looking for a screenwriter to collaborate with on my story idea/novel adaptation.
 Can you help connect me with someone?